-Fall SAT Preparation Classes
+Fall SAT Preparation Workshop

 We will offer a workshop to prepare students for the new Math SAT.
 The workshop is for high school students.
 It is also open to 8th-graders planning to take the SAT test to qualify for the JHU CTY.

 AUDIENCE: This workshop is suitable for students in grade 9-11, well as for 8th-graders who plan to take the SAT as a qualifying test for Johns Hopkins University Talented Youth Program (JHU CTY).

 DATES: September 21, 28; October 5, 12, 19; November 2, 9, 16; December 7, 14; January 11, 25; February 8, 29; March 7.

 FEE: RSM students: $200 for fifteen 2-hour classes

 GENERAL INFO: The workshop will concentrate on practicing test skills on real and mock SAT tests.
 Due to its short duration, this workshop is not intended as a comprehensive review of all SAT topics.
 Rather it will concentrate on analyzing the results, analyzing typical mistakes, working on test taking strategies, and reviewing the material as needed based on the test results.